- Bachelor of Arts or Bachelor of Science (B.A., B.S.)

 - Begin careers as professional artists.

-- Combine a knowledge of image-making with another field for a variety of interests and functions.
+- Combine a knowledge of digital media with another field for a variety of interests and functions.

 Why Study Photography at Grand Valley?

 A dedication to the education of intelligent image-makers that is neither constrained in a vocational training program, nor a narrow studio art emphasis alone, is what makes the photography program at Grand Valley distinct and valued in the state and region.

 - The school has many ties with business, community, and cultural organizations, and has contacts with experts in a variety of areas in communications, which serve as outstanding resources both within the classroom and for internships.

 - The diversity of courses offered allows students the opportunity to explore a variety of photographic methods and applications as they develop their personal expertise and interests.

 - The program prepares students to engage graduate studies in fine art programs.